DenZet18/epl-football-talent-compression/README.md

 ## Key Findings

 - **Forwards (ATT):**
-  The Premier League exhibits clear signs of attacking talent compression.
+  The Premier League exhibits signs of increased attacking parity rather than persistent elite separation..
 While elite goal-scoring seasons still occur, the attacking ceiling is volatile rather than structurally dominant.
 In contrast, the attacking floor remains consistently close to the positional mean, indicating that weaker-but-regular forwards now provide more reliable output than in earlier periods.

 ![EPL Forwards – Ceiling and Floor](figures/epl_att_ceiling_floor.png)